Max-im/os-metrics/README.md

 ## Features

-- Real-time monitoring of CPU usage, memory usage, disk usage, and network activity
+- Real-time monitoring of CPU usage and memory usage
 - Customizable charts and visualizations for each metric
 - Ability to set custom thresholds and alerts for each metric